 The exemption is contained within an act called An Act Concerning Property That Is Exempt From A Judgment Creditor, which Governor Lamont signed into law in July of this year.
 This Act expands the already existing exemption amounts.

-Starting in October, the homestead exemption will expand to cover $250,000 worth of equity per homeowner.
+As of October 1, 2021, the homestead exemption will expand to cover $250,000 worth of equity per homeowner.
 If two people own their home together, they could protect up to $500,000 worth of equity in the same home.

 What this means for homeowners